gagle/node-bufferedwriter/README.md

 __Writer#line()__
 Writes a line, OS dependent, `\r\n` on Windows, `\n` otherwise.

-Returns the `Writer` instance for chaining methods.
+Returns the `Writer` instance to allow method chaining.

 <a name="write"></a>
 __Writer#write(data[, offset[, length]])__